VardanMelik/bixrp-old/src/bixd/app/paths/README.md

 Overview
 ----------

-Making a payment in the ripple network is about finding the cheapest path between source and destination.
+Making a payment in the bixd network is about finding the cheapest path between source and destination.

 There are various stages: